hash6iron/powadcr/README.md

 # POWADCR
 TAP/TZX Digital cassette recorder for 8-bit machines
 -----
-This project pretend to implement a Digital Cassette Recorder (for TAP/TZX/SNA files playing and recording) for 8-bit machines on ESP32 Audio kit development board.
+This project intends to implement a Digital Cassette Recorder (for TAP/TZX/SNA files playing and recording) for 8-bit machines using the ESP32 Audio kit development board.

 The launcher was this board below, ESP32 Audio Kit equipped with ESP32 microcontroller and ES8388 Audio proccesor made by AI-Thinker Technology.